matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialReact.md

 });
 ```

-When you run `yarn test` or `jest`, this will produce an output file like this:
+When you run `yarn test` or `elric`, this will produce an output file like this:

 ```javascript title="__tests__/__snapshots__/Link.react.test.js.snap"
 exports[`Link changes the class when hovered 1`] = `